Lipe-lx/NeuralRate-MCP/docs/architecture.md

 * **The Frontend** communicates with the Backend via standard JSON over HTTP REST endpoints (`/api/*`).
 * **AI Agents** communicate with the Backend using the **Model Context Protocol (MCP) over Server-Sent Events (SSE)** at `/mcp`.
 Under the hood, a Cloudflare Durable Object (`NeuralRateMcpAgent`) manages stateful SSE channels.
 * **Automation** is orchestrated by the dedicated executor service rather than the Cloudflare Worker.
 Users sign consent from the frontend, while the executor manages vault-scoped session state and job queues.
+* **Ownership handoff** is tracked in D1 per vault, so funding and automation remain gated until the user acknowledges the distinction between the Safe vault and the controlling wallet.
 * **Recommendations** consume global market data but resolve user-specific policy, presets, and limits from D1 before ranking pools.
 * **Smart Contracts** are targeted on the **Mantle Sepolia Testnet** (Chain ID `5003`).
 The benchmark contract remains global, while user execution is always isolated to a dedicated vault per user.